pranjaljoshinagarro/beautyappproject/README.md

 - Thymeleaf: Server-side Java template engine for dynamic HTML generation.
 - MySQL: Relational database management system for data storage.
 - IDE/Tool : Spring Tool Suite 4 (Eclipse)
+- Redis : Cache Tool
+- Docker: Contanerize the application with MySql DB and Redis

 ## Installation :

-1. Clone the repository : $ git clone https://github.com/SnehalAShinde/Spring_Boot_Project.git <br>
+1. Clone the repository : $ git clone https://github.com/pranjaljoshinagarro/beautyappproject <br>
            OR
     Download the zip

-1. Import the project inside STS/Eclipse : <br>
-     - Open STS/Eclipse > file > import > maven > existing project > browse > finish . <br>

-2. Make sure you are in the SS_Beauty_Products directory. <br>
+2. Go inside the beautyappproject directory.

-4.Configure the database connection in application.properties (check the Database section for more information). <br>

-5.Run the project (by running main method is SsBeautyProductsApplication.java) OR right clink on the project > Run As > Spring Boot App. <br>
+3. Build your Redis Image using Dockerfilee https://github.com/pranjaljoshinagarro/beautyappproject/blob/main/Dockerfilee

+4. Then Locate your docker-compose.yml file and run docker compose up --build -d to start your application docker containers with MySQL DB and redis.

+5. Wait for 30 seconds so admin related schemas/tables/data will be created in db and application will get started.

-6.Open http://localhost:8080/home in any browser. <br>
+6. Open http://localhost:8080/home in any browser. <br>

-7.Now your tables will be created in the databse. <br>
-   - You have to add one admin data manually to login as admin, So add one admin data. <br>
+7. Now you can login to Admin Page as well using default admin credentials created in the database. <br>
+   - Admin Email: admin@example.com <br>
+   - Admin Password: admin123 <br>

 ## Database :

 MySQL can be used as the database for this project.
-The database connection can be configured in the application.properties file, with the appropriate values for the following properties: <br>
+The database connection can be configured in the application.properties file/Docker-Compose file using environment, with the appropriate values for the following properties: <br>

+  - Integerated this MySQL DB with our application.
+  - After running docker-compose.yml your db container will be visible, Go to your container using containerid and run command to login mysql -u root -p root

 spring.datasource.name=[Your Database Name] <br>
 spring.datasource.url=jdbc:mysql://localhost:3306/[Your Database Name] <br>